heaptracetechnology/microservice-dropbox/README.md

-# Dropbox File Listing as a microservice
+# Dropbox services as a microservice
-An OMG service to get the list of all Files from dropbox account.
+An OMG service access Dropbox

 [![Open Microservice Guide](https://img.shields.io/badge/OMG-enabled-brightgreen.svg?style=for-the-badge)](https://microservice.guide)

-This microservice's goal is fetch all the files from dropbox user account.
+This microservice is to do operations on Dropbox

 ## [OMG](hhttps://microservice.guide) CLI